olebole/irafdoc/doc/proto.fixpix.rst

   interpolation direction along columns.
   </p>
   <p>
-  As noted previously, bad pixels are <tt>"fixed"</tt> by replacing them with values by linear interpolation to the nearest pixels not identified as bad.
+  As noted previously, bad pixels are <span style="font-family: monospace;">"fixed"</span> by replacing them with values by linear interpolation to the nearest pixels not identified as bad.
   Normally interpolation is performed across the narrowest dimension spanning bad pixels with interpolation along image lines if the two dimensions are